Advanced Expressions

 Measure Expressions

-Measure expressions can take any SQL numeric function, a set of aggregates and apply filters to create derived metrics.
-Reminder on basic expressions are available in the create metrics view definition.
+Measure expressions can take any SQL numeric function, a set of aggregates, and apply filters to create derived metrics.
+A reminder on basic expressions is available in the create metrics view definition.

 See our dedicated examples and pages for the following advanced measures!